-It is possible that VP-102, VP-315, VP-103 or any of our other product candidates we may develop or otherwise acquire will never obtain regulatory approval, even if we expend substantial time and resources seeking such approval.
+It is possible that our product candidates will never obtain regulatory approval, even if we expend substantial time and resources seeking such approval.
 If we do not achieve one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully commercialize our product candidates, which would harm our business.